hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 P₁  	P₁  	P₁  	P₁  	P₁  	P₂  	P₂  	P₃  	P₄  	P₄
 ```

-###### 1. Create TssMessage
+##### 1. Create TssMessage
 `TssMessage`: A data structure for distributing encrypted shares of a secret among all participants in a way that only the intended participant can see its part of the share,
-and includes validation information like a commitment to `Pₖ` and a zk-SNARKs proof that can be used to verify the validity of the message and assemble an aggregate public key (referred as ledgerId).
+and includes validation information like a commitment to `Pₖ` and a zk-SNARKs proof that can be used to verify the message’s validity and assemble an aggregate public key (referred to as ledgerId).

-In the bootstrap process we create a random EC_PrivateKey `k` out of the FieldElement of the `SignatureScheme` (the secret being shared).
+In the bootstrap process, we create a random EC_PrivateKey `k` out of the FieldElement of the `SignatureScheme` (the secret being shared).

 Then,

 ```
-`k`  - a random EC_PrivateKey for the participant
-`n`  - the number of total shares across all participants `s`  - One of the total shares
+`k`  -  A random EC private key for the participant `n`  -  The number of total shares across all participants `s`  -  One of the total shares
-`sidₛ`- the shareId of the share s
+`sidₛ`- The shareId of the share s
-`xₛ` - one of many points in a polynomial for share s `Pₖ` - a polynomial with certain properties given a specific private key k
+`xₛ` -  One of many points in a polynomial for share s `Pₖ` -  A polynomial with certain properties given a specific private key k
 ```

-each shareholder will produce `n` (n=total number of shares) values `xₛ` by evaluating a polynomial Pₖ at each `ShareId`: `sidₛ` in the ownership map
+Each shareholder will produce `n` (n=total number of shares) values `xₛ` by evaluating a polynomial Pₖ at each `ShareId`: `sidₛ` in the ownership map.

 The polynomial `Pₖ` is a polynomial with degree `t-1` (t=threshold) [created with random coefficients from `SignatureScheme.publicKeyGroup` and `k`'s EC field element in `aₒ` and `x` each `sidₛ`]
 ```